joshcalcino/plonk/README.md

 With Plonk we aim to integrate the high quality SPH visualisation of [Splash](https://github.com/danieljprice/splash) into the modern Python astronomer workflow, and provide a framework for analysis of smoothed particle hydrodynamics simulation data.

++Compatibility: Plonk 0.8.0 is tested on Python 3.10–3.13 and is compatible with NumPy 2.x and Numba ≥ 0.60.

 Usage
 -----